-St Elizabeth's Catholic Primary School currently has two Parent support Advisers: Chris Sullivan and Angelique Wardle.
+St Elizabeth's Catholic Primary School has a Parent Support Adviser - Chris Sullivan .

-Chris and Angie are available to speak to parents on Mondays 1pm- 3pm Fridays 9.00am - 12 noon in the Parents Room.
+Chris is available to speak to parents on Fridays 9.00am - 12 noon in the Parents Room.

 Outside of these hours you can make an appointment for 1:1 consultation.
 Home visits are also available on request.